groverkaran/django-comments-tree/docs/tutorial.rst

 Markdown
 ========

-In versions prior to 2.0 django-comments-xtd required the installation of django-markup as a dependency.
+In versions prior to 2.0 django-comments-tree required the installation of django-markup as a dependency.
 There was also a specific template filter called ``render_markup_comment`` to help rendering comment's content in the markup language of choice.

 As of version 2.0 the backend side of the application does not require the installation of any additional package to parser comments' content, and therefore does not provide the ``render_markup_comment`` filter anymore.
 However, in the client side the JavaScript plugin uses Markdown by default to render comments' content.

-As for the backend side, comment's content is presented by default in plain text, but it is easily customizable by overriding the template ``includes/django_comments_xtd/render_comment.html``.
+As for the backend side, comment's content is presented by default in plain text, but it is easily customizable by overriding the template ``includes/django_comments_tree/render_comment.html``.

 In this section we will send a Markdown formatted comment, and once published we will install support for Markdown, with `django-markdown2 <https://pypi.python.org/pypi/django-markdown2>`_.
 We'll then override the template mentioned above so that comments are interpreted as Markdown.